A HALLOWEEN CHILL … A CELTIC FROST

 THE DAMAGE MANUAL: 1

-INDUSTRIAL POST-PUNK LEGENDS FORM 2000 SUPER COLLIDER
+INDUSTRIAL POST-PUNK LEGENDS FORM A YEAR-2000 SUPER COLLIDER

 When A Perfect Circle did When the Levee Breaks for their eMOTIVe album, they pulled off a smart reworking that stripped it of Zep’s defining feature – Bonham’s heavy authority – and completely rewired it.
 Instead of thunder, we got rain.
 Gentle, hypnotic, tinkling rain.
 It’s a classy, masterful take.